What’s for Dinner?

 Pork carnitas.
 This is about the closest I get to cooking on the weekends.
 I used a pork shoulder and made a rub out of oregano, cumin, cayenne pepper, pepper, and cinnamon.
 I added a little olive oil, onion, and garlic to the crockpot along with the pork shoulder.
 I added some beef stock, juice from two oranges, and the orange peel to the crockpot.
 This cooked on low for about eight hours.
 When done, I put the pork on a baking sheet lightly sprayed with cooking oil and poured some of the crockpot juice over it.
 I let it broil for about 8 minutes until it began to brown and crisp.
 For my taco toppings I used avocado, tomato, spinach, and sour cream in whole wheat tortillas.

-This night we went out to eat to celebrate another win for my boyfriend’s baseball team.
+We decided to get take out for a simple, relaxing Sunday.
 When eating out, I try to avoid fried foods and get something I don’t typically make at home.
-From being in the sun all day, a chicken and avocado sandwich with a side of fruit was the only thing that sounded appetizing.
+I decided to get a chicken and avocado sandwich with a side of fruit since it has been so hot outside lately and this was the only thing that sounded appetizing.
 It was delicious!

 Dinner can be one of the easiest or most difficult decisions.
 I find the less I plan, the harder dinner decisions can be.
 The best way to plan is to look at what you currently have in your fridge or freezer.
 I did this for the meals above and had a pork shoulder, frozen shrimp, and salmon in my freezer.
 From there, I looked through some of my recipe books to see if there was anything new that I wanted to try.
 Tuesday, Wednesday, and Saturday’s meals were from a cookbook my mother got me for Christmas called Fast Favorites Under Pressure by Meredith Laurence.
 These recipes seemed easy enough and many of the items needed for the recipe I had in my pantry.
 I also checked what was on sale at the store to see if there was anything I could put together with some of the sale items.
 This is where Thursday night’s dinner came from.
 Taking a moment to figure out your dinner for the week can save you a lot of time in the long run, and help out your health too by decreasing your chances of eating out.

-Trying to eat healthy doesn’t always have to be hard, and an unhealthy meal here or there is OK.
+Trying to eat healthy doesn’t always have to be hard, and a healthy-ish or less than healthy meal here or there is OK.
 What is most important is having balance in your diet.
 Try to include as many vegetables into your meals as you can and choose whole grains when you are able.
 If you have trouble choosing healthy foods, finding healthy recipes, or if you need planning and shopping tips, I am just a call away.